Hirzi Zulfaqar Mahzan

-Mohammad Hirzi Zulfaqar bin Mahzan (born 13 August 2000) is a Bruneian footballer who plays as a defender for DPMM FC of the Singapore Premier League.
+Mohammad Hirzi Zulfaqar bin Mahzan (born 13 August 2000) is a Bruneian footballer who plays as a defender for Brunei Super League side Kota Ranger FC.

 Club career

 Hirzi was a youth prospect who attended the National Football Association of Brunei Darussalam's grassroots development scheme the Tabuan Muda in 2015.
-He played for the Young Wasps' league side Tabuan Muda 'A' at the 2017–18 Brunei Super League.
+He played for the Young Wasps' league side Tabuan Muda 'A' in the 2017–18 Brunei Super League.

 After a period of focusing on his studies, Hirzi joined Indera SC for the 2022 Brunei FA Cup, the only competition held by FABD for the year.
 He helped Indera qualify for the knockout phase and played host to eventual winners DPMM FC in the quarter-finals.

 Hirzi trialed and impressed at a local trial for new recruits for DPMM FC in January 2023 as part of preparations for their return to the Singapore Premier League in the 2023 season.
 He officially signed the terms on 28 February.
 He made his debut from the start against Tanjong Pagar United on 14 March, unfortunately scoring an own goal in his team's 2–1 victory.
+He managed to make seven appearances in his debut season, half of them from the starting lineup, before being released in the close season.

+In the middle of 2025, Hirzi trained with Kasuka FC who were preparing for the qualification matches of the 2025–26 ASEAN Club Championship and the 2025–26 AFC Challenge League in August.
+However, after failing to appear in any of the games, Hirzi subsequently moved to Kota Ranger FC for the 2025–26 Brunei Super League that started in September.